 High inflation countries have gained a sound monetary policy with the adoption of the common currency and the European Central Bank.
 The Euro does not have any direct implication for fiscal policy, but its adoption was accompanied first by the imposition of converge criteria on budget deficits and public debt and then by the Stability and Growth Pact (SGP), which established some rules about deficits.
-For some high-debt countries (e.g., Italy, Belgium, and Greece), the threats of being left out served as an incentive to initiate fiscal adjustments.
+For some high-debt countries (e.g., Italy, Belgium, and Greece), the threat of being left out served as an incentive to initiate fiscal adjustments.
 However, once the Euro was introduced, the threat of exclusion vanished, large deficits reappeared in several member countries, and the SGP was widely violated: another chapter in this volume, by Fatas and Mihov, discusses fiscal policy in the Euro area.
 In this chapter, we focus on structural reforms.

 \Prepared for the NBER Conference on Europe and the Euro, October 17 & 18, 2008.
-We thank Francesco Caselli and Francesco Giavazzi for comments and Carlo Prato for excellent reserarch assistanship.
+We thank Olivier Blanchard, Francesco Caselli, Francesco Giavazzi, Guido Tabellini, Silvana Tenreyro and our discussant Otmar Issing for very useful comments and Carlo Prato and Roberto Robatto for excellent research assistantship.